peanutChowder/project-ochre/README.md

 - Poor video generation (inference.py) with 1 frame duplicated x6 latent input.
 Very quickly collapses to some blurry grey-brown average.
 - Horrible live inference (live_inference.py) performance.
 Completely nonresponsive to movements.
 Shows some change when fed 6-frame latent initial input, but over time collapses to grey-brown average.

+Data
+- Each child of preprocessed data corresponds to a random 7-frame subset of all the mp4s

 #### v2.0
 - 1 frame input + yaw/axis data, single frame prediction.
 - Latent noise injection - gaussian noise in inputs to encourage recovery from previous error drift
-- Self-sampling - occasionally using predicted frame 1 as input to predict frame 2
+- Self-sampling - occasionally using predicted frame 1 as input to predict frame 2 **(Applied after ___ epochs)**
 - Removing 1s from start of each mp4 due to sudden teleporting

+Data
+- Each child folder of preprocessed data now corresponds to a mp4
+- Downsampling FPS - max pooling actions and sampling frames for 8 FPS